 First up is Adam Shoenfeld from Row Feeder, who talked about using time to guide social media efforts.
 When you choose to do something in social media matters (time, day, etc).
 Understanding these factors can help your big picture presence and your plan.
 Other marketers have been scientific about time as well, so this isn’t a new concept.
 People spend a lot of time thinking about time :).
 Social media is slightly different since the activity is happening on someone else’s property, and you don’t have real data for when people are active.
-It is a real-time world, so keep this in mind.
+It is a real-time world, so keep this in mind a need $1000 loan fast.
 Generally on Twitter, there’s a concentration between 11am-5pm EST, and a higher concentration of tweets mid-week on Wednesday and Thursday.
 It also depends on what you’re talking about – business type stuff happens during business hours and other types of activity can center on other times.
 For example, if you’re tweeting about Mad Men or something else you think those viewers would be interested in, you’d want to tweet during the show airing Sunday nights for maximum exposure.
 You have to make sure you clearly define your goals.
 Depending on what the goals are will help to decide what times/days you should target.
 There’s a ton of data available to help you decide “when” to do something in social media.
 Your opportunities will be specific to your targeted audience.

 Next we heard from Pierre Zorokian from Submit Express.
 Reputation management does affect your SEO, so you need to pay attention to what sites you do NOT want to be on!
 It’s bad to be on RipOffReport.com, ComplaintsBoard.com, RippedOffOnline.com, PissedConsumer.com, or Complaints.com.
 Once you’re on one of these sites, it’s NOT easy to get off.
 Your goal should be to generate better content that will push those negative search engine results further down the page or onto farther out pages to bury this data.
 Some of these sites charge outrageous fees ($20k+) to remove.